Mills, bullpen help Cubs bounce back, blank Marlins 2-0

 Mills worked around six hits over five innings.
 The right-hander struck out three without a walk.

 The bullpen shut down Miami the rest of the way, with Ryan Tepera throwing two innings and Andrew Chafin working the eighth before Craig Kimbrel came on in the ninth for his 20th save in 22 chances.
+Kimbrel also tied Jonathan Papelbon for ninth on baseball’s all-time saves list with 368.

 It was just what the Cubs needed after getting knocked around for 10 or more runs in back-to-back home games for the first time since August 2015 against Detroit.